ArnaoutLab/diversity/README.md

 Each `chunk_size` rows of the similarity matrix are processed as a separate job.
 Thanks to this parallelization, up to an N-fold speedup is possible
 (where N is the number of cores or nodes).

-## Ordinariness calculations
+## Calculating ordinariness

-In this diversity framework, diversity is essentially a weighted sum of the “ordinariness” of the species in the community.
-If a species _i_ is very similar to other species in the community, the relative abundance of species similar to species _i_, a.k.a. the ordinariness of species _i_, is high; also, if species _i_ or species to which it is similar are very abundant, its ordinariness is also high.
-Ordinariness is calculated by matrix multipication of the similarity matrix, $Z$, with the normalized frequency vector of the community $p$;
+In LCR, diversity is essentially a power mean of the “ordinariness” of each species in the community ([Leinster and Cobbold](https://doi.org/10.1890/10-2402.1), p.479, right column).
+The ordinariness of species _i_ is the total abundance of all the species in the community that are similar to _i_, weighted by their similarity and their abundance.
+(This includes _i_, which is of course 100% similar to itself.)
+If the community contains many species that are similar to _i_ and/or if those species are very abundant, the ordinariness of species _i_ will be high: species _i_ will be considered unexceptional relative to these many/abundant similar species, and in that sense will be considered quite "ordinary" for the community.
-the ordinariness of species _i_ is $Zp_i$ (see Leinster and Cobbold 2012, p479).
-Note that for diversity calculations, this $Z$ is an intra-set similarity matrices&mdash;i.e., a matrix in which similarity[i, j] is the similarity between $X_i$ and $X_j$ for one set $X$ of species.

-In addition to asking about the diversity of the community, it is also often valuable to ask about the ordinariness of a given species in the community.
-It is similarly often valuable to ask about the ordinariness in a community of a species that is *not* in that community.
-These are questions such as: “Although species _j_ isn’t may not be in the community itself, there may be many members of species similar to _j_ in the community.
-What’s the ordinariness of _j_ in the community?”

-As a practical example, in immunomics, specific antibodies or T-cell receptors which bind to a pathogen of interest may be identified through lab work.
-Then the question becomes, do we see evidence of antibodies or T-cell receptors in another individual's blood with similar binding capacities?
-Searching for genetic sequences that would produce the exact same peptides is likely to be fruitless and misleading.
-These sequences are produced via random processes over the course of an individual's life rather than being precisely encoded by germline DNA, so the chance of two individuals randomly generating the same sequence is low.
-Furthermore, different genetic sequences can encode for peptides with simiar shapes.
-Thus, the novel sequences need to be evaluated for similarity (rather than identity) to the known sequences.
-See [Braun et al. 2023](https://www.biorxiv.org/content/10.1101/2023.09.08.556703v1) for an example of applying this approach.
-Amino acid sequences of the CDR3 domains of
-B-cell and T-cell receptors from cells known to bind to SARS-CoV-2, the virus that causes COVID-19, were downloaded from various public databasese such as CoVAbDab, PDB, and VDJDB.
-These known sequences were the query sequences.
-CDR3 domains of B-cell and T-cell receptors in the blood of patients with various levels of exposure to COVID-19 (not exposed, vaccinated, or infected) were sequenced, and the ordinariness of each of the query sequences was calculated for each patient's community of sequenced CDR3 sequences, using a similarity function based on Levenstein (edit) distance.
-These ordinariness values were evaluated with regards to their usefulness as features in a machine learning model trained to classify COVID-19 exposure level.
-The research question is, are immunoglobulins or T-cell receptors relevant to a disease state found in one patient's blood found to be representitive of  immunoglobulins or T-cell receptors in another patient with the same disease?
-Effective characterization of adaptive immune cells may have tremendous diagnostic potential.

-To answer such questions, the ordinariness values for each query species are again $Zp_i$, but $Z$ in this case is the inter-set similarity matrix, in which similarity[i, j] is the similarity between $X_i$ and $Y_j$ for two distinct sets of species $X$ and $Y$.
+There are situations in which one is interested in the ordinariness of a species _j_ that is *not* in the community: i.e. how similar the species in the community are to this outside member, weighted by their relative abundances and their similarity to _j_.
+(See [Braun et al. 2023](https://www.biorxiv.org/content/10.1101/2023.09.08.556703v1) for an example, in which the investigators start with an antibody _j_ and wish to calculate its ordinariness in "communities" of antibodies termed repertoires.
+In this context, the ordinariness is the "binding capacity" of that repertoire for molecules that antibody _j_ is best at binding.)

+`greylock` can calculate ordinariness, whether the species of interest is present in the community (_i_ above) or not (_j_).

-For example, let's suppose that we want to probe a community of bees, butterflies, and lobsters for the prevalance of _species similar to_ ladybugs and fish.
+For example, let's suppose we want to probe a community of bees, butterflies, and lobsters for the prevalance of _species similar to_ ladybugs and fish.
 We can re-use some of the same similarity values as above in a matrix with rows being the query species and columns being the community species:

 ```python